Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Introduction

 We revisit this question for three reasons.
-Firstly, new high-time-resolution data has become available from both the Canadian Hydrongen Intensity Mapping Experiment \citep[CHIME;][]{CHIME_baseband_2024} and the Australian Square Kilometre Array Pathfinder \citep[ASKAP; ][]{hotan_australian_2021,CRAFT_HTR}, revealing that the observed scattering times seen by CHIME at 600\,MHz \citep{CHIME_baseband_morphology_2025} are essentially identical to those observed by ASKAP at 1\,GHz \citep{CRAFT_HTR} --- suggesting that both samples are similarly experimentally limited through the aforementioned observational bias.
-Secondly, the observed correlation between scattering and DM for Galactic pulsars \citep[e.g.][]{Bhat2004} should imply a similar correlation for FRB host galaxies, allowing scattering to constrain the host DM and, hence, improve redshift estimation for unlocalised FRBs \citep[][but see Mas-Ribas \& James 2025]{CordesTauRedshift2022}.
-However, no correlations between either total DM \citep{2022ApJ...927...35C}, or excess DM \citep{CRAFT_HTR}, are evident, despite evidence that significant FRB scattering is indeed dominated by the host galaxy \citep{2022MNRAS.514.5866G,sammons_two-screen_2023}.
+Firstly, new high-time-resolution data has become available from both the Canadian Hydrogen Intensity Mapping Experiment \citep[CHIME;][]{CHIME_baseband_2024} and the Australian Square Kilometre Array Pathfinder \citep[ASKAP; ][]{hotan_australian_2021,CRAFT_HTR}, revealing that the observed scattering times seen by CHIME at 600\,MHz \citep{CHIME_baseband_morphology_2025} are essentially identical to those observed by ASKAP at 1\,GHz \citep{CRAFT_HTR}.
+Those authors suggest that, given the differences in observation parameters between these two instruments, the observed scattering distributions would also have been expected to differ, unless, perhaps, both samples are completely dominated by aforementioned experimental bias effects.
+Secondly, the observed correlation between scattering and DM for Galactic pulsars \citep[e.g.][]{Bhat2004} should imply a similar correlation for FRB host galaxies, allowing scattering to constrain the host DM and, hence, improve redshift estimation for unlocalised FRBs \citep{CordesTauRedshift2022}.
+However, no correlations between either total DM \citep{2022ApJ...927...35C}, or excess DM \citep{CRAFT_HTR}, are evident, despite evidence that significant FRB scattering is indeed dominated by the host galaxy \citep{2022MNRAS.514.5866G,sammons_two-screen_2023}. \citet{2026ApJ...998....1M} suggest that fluctuations in the DM due to intervening intergalactic and circumgalactic media, combined with experimental bias effects in measuring $\tau$, may be the reason behind such a lack of correlation --- further emphasising the need to treat experimental biases.
 Our third reason is concern between the potential influence of assumed scattering/width behaviour and estimates of cosmological source evolution.

 This paper is therefore laid out as follows.
 In \S \ref{sec:method}, we outline the methods by which we analyse the intrinsic scattering distribution of FRBs.
 In \S \ref{sec:fits}, we present updated estimates of the intrinsic FRB scattering and width distributions, accounting for selection effects, and test lognormal distributions against other functional forms.
 In \ref{sec:zdm}, we use the \zdm\ code to estimate the effect of different width/scattering models on simulations of the FRB population.
 We further discuss implications of our work in \S\ref{sec:discussion}.
+Throughout, we concentrate on the behaviour of these distributions at high time widths, which is both where experimental bias effects become important, and where fits to high-time-resolution FRB data become more reliable.